Walt Disney Studios (division): 2020s

-On January 17, 2020, Disney announced it would drop the “Fox” name from the studio's 20th Century Fox and Fox Searchlight Pictures branding.
+On January 17, 2020, Disney announced it would drop the "Fox" name from the studio's 20th Century Fox and Fox Searchlight Pictures branding.
 The two studios were renamed as 20th Century Studios and Searchlight Pictures, respectively.
 Similar to other Disney film units, films produced under the 20th Century Studios began to be distributed by Walt Disney Studios Motion Pictures in the same year.
-Searchlight Pictures continues to operate their autonomous distribution unit.
+Searchlight Pictures continues to operate their autonomous distribution unit in North America.

 In December 2020, it was announced that effective January 1, 2021, Bergman would become chairman, overseeing creative, production, marketing, and operations for it, while Horn would remain as the studios' Chief Creative Officer, focusing solely on Disney's creative pipeline, and working in conjunction with Bergman on the studio's creative plans.

-On February 9, 2021, Disney announced that Blue Sky Studios would be closed effective April 2021, due in part to the ongoing COVID-19 pandemic's continued economic impact on the company's businesses; it was no longer sustainable for Disney to run a third feature animation studio.
+On February 9, 2021, Disney announced that Blue Sky Studios would be closed effective April 2021, due in part to the ongoing coronavirus pandemic's continued economic impact on the company's businesses; it was no longer sustainable for Disney to run a third feature animation studio.
 The studio's film library and intellectual properties would still be retained by Disney.
 Disney Music Group was reorganized back under Walt Disney Studios on February 8, 2023.
+On April 26, 2023, 20th Digital Studio was dissolved.

+In April 2025, Disney announced that it would not renew its lease with Fox Corporation and that it would vacate the Fox Studio Lot in Century City at the end of 2025.
+As a result, the 20th Century, Searchlight, and 20th Television units will relocate to the Walt Disney Studios in Burbank.